 A course designed for students to learn practical aspects of leading worship.
 The class will focus on developing a humble, confident, uninhibited, authentic and natural approach to worship leading.
 Stagecraft skills will be addressed so that students are able to not only display their abilities competently but also confidently lead others in worship.
 The course will also address personal challenges artistic individuals encounter and identify unique issues found in church environments.

 MMN 326 Technology in Music Ministry (3 credits)

 A hands-on experience that introduces technologies currently used to enhance the worship experience: music, sound, recording, lighting, computer, and multi-media.
-Prerequisite: MTE 220 or instructor approval.

 MMN 330 Advanced Presentation Techniques (3 credits)